 There is some inherent bias in the studies above as they require complete LDL testing at follow-up visits.
 If a person sustained severe and long-lasting setbacks during therapy, this person will be less likely to participate in LDL testing.
 This patient is more likely to be concerned that LDL testing will increase the risk of another setback.
 A requirement for follow-up LDL testing and completion of treatment separates those with weak tolerances from those with strong tolerances and inherently biases results.
 The degree that omission of dropouts biases results is unknown.
 In the end, a treatment cannot be deemed successful if patient retention is low.

-A conflict of interest that is likely unavoidable is that sound therapy studies are generally performed by the treatment providers themselves.
+A conflict of interest that is likely unavoidable is that sound therapy studies are generally performed, analyzed, filtered, and presented by the treatment providers themselves.

 Click to Show: Dropout Omission Bias and Risk Disclosure